thalient-ai/zotero-scripts/README.md

 This script allows you to perform bulk edits on various fields of your Zotero items.
 Bulk editing means you can apply changes to multiple items at once, rather than editing each item individually.
 This can save time and ensure consistency across your library.

 **Features:**
+- Search and replace text within fields.
+- Support regular expression and wild cards
 - Edit the fields of multiple items at once.
-- Search and replace text within fields.
 - Supports a wide range of fields including titles, abstracts, creator names, and notes.

 **Usage:**